 - Shortness of breath

-- Wheezing, which causes a whistling sound when you exhale
+- Wheezing, which causes a whistling sound when you breathe out

 These symptoms can range from mild to severe.
 You may have them every day or only once in a while.